lightenna/devops-workstream/README.md

 Most important of all while developing IAC, clear it up afterwards:
 ```
-terragrunt destroy
+terraform destroy
 ```
-Also be aware that while `terragrunt destroy` will remove all the instantiated hosts/security groups/subnets/VPCs etc., it will not remove everything.
+Also be aware that while `terraform destroy` will remove all the instantiated hosts/security groups/subnets/VPCs etc., it will not remove everything.
 You'll need to use the AWS console to manually deregister/delete:

 * Volumes belonging to hosts instantiated by Terraform
   * After multiple terraform-plan-apply-destroy cycles, you can easily accumulate a few dozen volumes.
 These will persist (at a cost) unless explicitly removed.